 Asphodelus aestivus

-Taxonomy
+Taxonomy ID: 20961

 Asphodelus aestivus, commonly known as the summer asphodel, is a clump-forming perennial geophyte that can reach a height of up to 1 meter.
 It is primarily found in the Western Mediterranean region, particularly in Portugal and Spain.
 This species has a short vertical rhizome and basal leaves that are broad, linear, thick, and leathery.
 During mid- and late spring, it produces branched spires of star-shaped flowers that are pinkish-white in color and may occasionally have a pink flush.
 These flowers consist of six perianth segments, measuring 14-19 mm in length, and six stamens of the same length, arranged in two whorls.
 Following the flowering period, spherical green seed pods develop.
 Asphodelus aestivus thrives in dry grasslands, phrygana, and rocky or sandy ground.
 It is worth noting that confusion has arisen in the past regarding its taxonomy and nomenclature, mainly due to its resemblance to Asphodelus ramosus.

-How to care for Asphodelus aestivus
+How difficult is it to take care of Asphodelus aestivus

 With its straightforward care requirements, Asphodelus aestivus is a hassle-free plant that anyone can enjoy.